-When iCloud Keychain is turned on, the user is asked to create an iCloud Security Code.
-This code is required to recover an escrowed Keychain.
-By default, the user is asked to provide a simple four-digit value for the security code.
-However, users can also specify their own, longer code, or let their devices create a cryptographically random code that they can record and keep on their own.
+When iCloud Keychain is turned on, if two-factor authentication is enabled for the user's account, the device passcode will be used to recover an escrowed Keychain.
+If two-factor authentication isn't set up, the user is asked to create an iCloud Security Code by providing a six-digit passcode.
+Alternatively, without two-factor authentication, users can specify their own longer code, or let their devices create a cryptographically random code that they can record and keep on their own.